The Truth About Fergie's Unusual Arrangement With Ex-Husband Prince Andrew

 And in 2008, she moved in with Andrew and their daughters at Royal Lodge, the duke's official country residence since 2004.

-Fergie once quipped that she and Andrew were "the happiest divorced couple in the world."
+Fergie has said many a time and quipped again to the Daily Mail in November that she and Andrew are "the happiest divorced couple in the world."

 The affectionate co-parents continued to go on family holidays with Beatrice and Eugenie and in early 2010, they skied in Verbier, Switzerland, with the girls and attended a dinner hosted by racing-manager millionaire Paddy McNally—notable because McNally was the man Fergie dated for two years and had wanted to marry before Andrew.
 (The amount of bygones being bygones among these people is truly extraordinary.)